Chase-Lee-ui/Chase-Lee-ui.github.io/essays/Framing-U-and-I.md

 of my own design ideas that would make the site more impactful.
 However, I am not entirely sure how I would implement it.
 But by the end of the course that I am taking now I will for sure know how to implement some advanced design effects that I have fermenting in my mind.
 One of these ideas is to have a bright red outline across the outline of the store merch when you hover over it.
 Although, I might be overthinking things since there is beauty in simplicity which the Joji site definitely aims for, and I also believe in the opposite where there is ugliness in too much detail; see the previously mentioned [Ling's Cars](https://www.lingscars.com/) website.

+Although I want to recreate a bunch of my favorite music artists merch store sites, I want to create a site of my own and showcase what I can do.